rocky-linux/documentation/docs/books/incus_server/01-install.md

 Most server kernel settings are not sufficient to run a large number of containers.
 If you assume from the beginning that you will use your server in production, you need to make these changes up front to avoid errors such as "Too many open files" from occurring.

-Luckily, tweaking the settings for LXD is not hard with a few file modifications and a reboot.
+Luckily, tweaking the settings for Incus is not hard with a few file modifications and a reboot.

 ### Modifying `limits.conf`